 All BalckVue cameras create the front camera recordings (F-type).
 Two-channel camera models produce the rear camera recordings as well (R-type).
 For three-channel models, the third camera recordings are labeled as I-type.

-There are four types of recording modes: Normal, Event, Manual, and Parking.
+There are four major types of recording modes: Normal, Event, Manual, and Parking.

-However, only camera models with a built-in proximity sensor can produce Manual Mode recordings.
+However, only camera models with a built-in proximity or touch sensor can produce Manual Mode recordings.